model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ## Open questions

-- Is it worth supporting per-harness stubs, given the extra complication (over using a single stub set for all harnesses)?
-Do we have good use cases for this?
-- How will the required updates to `kani-driver` (e.g., potentially calling `kani-compiler` multiple times) mesh with efforts to parallelize `kani-driver`?
 - Would there ever be the need to stub a particular monomorphization of a function, as opposed to the polymorphic function?
 - What does it mean for the replacement function/method to be "compatible" with the original one?
 Requiring the replacement's type to be a subtype of the original type is likely stronger than what we want.